 Beef Central Comment Policy

-We reserve the right to not publish or remove without notification comments which we feel are in breach of our guidelines.
+We reserve the right not to publish or to remove without notification on our website or social media pages any comments which we feel are in breach of these guidelines.

-- Play nicely: Bad language, derogatory remarks, name-calling, streams of invective, or threatening, insulting or harassing comments or which could be perceived as such will not be posted.
+- Play nicely: Bad language, derogatory remarks, name-calling, streams of invective, threatening, insulting or harassing comments or which could be perceived as such will not be posted.